 women ARTISANS trained

 We have been offering free knitting and sewing trainings since the Haushala Cooperative opened in 2013.
-In 2016, we trained 21 women, and our goal in 2017 is to train 50.
 We have opened 3 rural hubs and 1 women's co-working space for female entrepreneurs in Kathmandu.

 relief aid distributed